gnachman/iterm2-website/source/features.md

 <section class="feature-block">
 ### Shell Integration
-iTerm2 can integration with your shell so it knows where your shell prompt is, what commands you're entering, which host your are on, and what your current directory is.
+iTerm2 can integration with your shell so it knows where your shell prompt is, what commands you're entering, which host you are on, and what your current directory is.
 This enables all sorts of cool features: you can easily navigate to previous shell prompts with &#8679;&#8984;&uarr; and &#8679;&#8984;&darr;.
 Your most used directories will be remembered for you.
 You can auto-complete previously used commands.
 And much more!
 <a href="img/screenshots/v3-screen-shots/iterm2-shell-integration-navigation-demo.mov" target="_blank"><img src="img/screenshots/v3-screen-shots/iterm2-shell-integration-navigation-demo.gif"></a>
 </section>